 T. Allen Lawson

-Tim, a piano student at the Bay Chamber Music School, most generously donated a print of Rockport Harbor to the school.
+Tim, a former piano student at the Bay Chamber Music School, most generously donated a print of Rockport Harbor to the school.
 A widely-collected painter, Tim formally studied portraiture and figure drawing at the American Academy of Art in Chicago and at the Lyme Academy College of Fine Arts in Old Lyme, Connecticut.
 His work is part of the permanent collections of the Denver Art Museum, the Yale University Art Gallery, the Portland Museum of Art, the Whitney Gallery of the Buffalo Bill Historical Center, the Florence Griswold Museum and the Farnsworth Art Museum.

 Magee has had annual one-person shows throughout the United States and Europe.
 In 1991 a ten-year retrospective, Alan Magee 1981-1991, traveled to four US museums.
 Archive, an exhibition of Magee’s black and white monotypes opened at the Berlin Philharmonic Hall in November, 2000 and later traveled to the Portland Museum of Art, the University of New Hampshire at Durham, and the New England College Art Gallery.
 He has received awards for his painting from the American Academy and Institute of Arts and Letters and the National Academy of Design.
 Several television documentaries have been made about his work including the Maine PBS production, Alan Magee, Visions of Darkness and Light, and Alan Magee, Maine Master by the Union of Maine Visual Artists.